philchalmers/mirt/README.md

 are available for detecting differential item functioning and modelling item and person covariates.

+## Examples and Evaluated Help Files

+Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available [here](http://philchalmers.github.io/mirt/mirt-vignettes.html).
+User contributions are also welcome, where the source code examples are demonstrated on the `gh-pages` branch of this repository in the `source` directory.

 ## Installing from source

 It's recommended to use the development version of this package since it is more likely to be up to date